 The #metoo movement has claimed the reputations of many high-profile men.
 But its real impact may be at the corporate level.
-Our heightened awareness – and the corporate reluctance to address systemic misbehavior – presents serious public relations challenges for established companies in every sector from technology and media to food service and sports.
+Our heightened awareness – and the corporate reluctance to address systemic misbehavior – presents serious public relations challenges for established companies in every sector.
 No brand is immune from a reckoning with the consequences of inattention to sexual harassment and inequality in the workplace.

 Take onetime media darling Under Armour.
 The brand enjoyed huge early success, in part due to the real-life story of founder Kevin Plank.
 A former football team captain, Plank developed the line based on moisture-wicking technology that was later adopted by NFL teams and featured in hit movies.
 The company expanded aggressively, and with its growth came inevitable setbacks.
 The past two years have been particularly rough, and its fumbles show how hard it can be to salvage a reputation when faced with simultaneous business challenges.